List of Danny Phantom characters: Pandora

-Pandora (voiced by April Stewart) is the creator and owner of "Pandora's Box".
+Pandora (voiced by April Stewart) is the creator and owner of "Pandora's box".
 When Danny was powerless to stop the Box Ghost from creating havoc with the box, he entered her lair and asked her help in retrieving it back.
 She is a benevolent ghost who keeps the world less evil by keeping many malicious contents within her box, but can get aggressive when tampered with.
 She shares her name with the first woman from classical mythology.

 Princess Dorathea

-Princess Dora (voiced by Grey DeLisle and later Susan Blakeslee) is a beautiful princess whose magical amulet causes her to transform into a dragon.
+Princess Dora (voiced by Grey DeLisle and later Susan Blakeslee) is a princess whose magical amulet allows her to transform into a dragon.
 She is the younger sister of Prince Aragon.
-When she first emerged from the Ghost Zone, her despair over not being allowed to go the Princess ball by her mother caused her to turn into a dragon and fight Danny.
-The battle caused her to lose the amulet, which was worn by Paulina and later Sam, and caused both of them to turn into the ghost dragon.
-She later made a cameo in "Prisoners of Love", briefly chasing Sam and Tucker.
-Dora later appeared alongside the many ghosts fleeing Pariah Dark's army in "Reign Storm".
-Later she would return to the human world at the behest of her brother, Prince Aragon, who ordered her to seek out a human bride for him.
-She did so disguised as "Dora Mattingly", a beauty pageant organizer, and abducted Sam due to Danny inadvertently naming her winner of a beauty contest her.
-Due to the traditional role of a princess in her time, she was initially subservient to Aragon, but Sam later helped her realize that she had the power to fight against him, and she overthrew and banished her older brother with Danny's help.
+When she first emerged from the Ghost Zone, her despair over not being allowed to go the Princess ball by her mother causes her to transform.
+After battling Danny, Dorothea loses her amulet, which is acquired by Paulina and later Sam.

 Wulf

 Wulf (voiced by Dee Bradley Baker) is a werewolf-like ghost, constantly on the run from Walker as an escaped prisoner.
 He has the ability to go into both the Earth and the Ghost Zone at will by slashing through dimensions with his claws.
-Wulf retains a loyal streak and was quick to befriend and trust Danny when he helped him.
-In return, he sacrificed his first freedom to save Danny (by ensuring a blast meant for Danny actually hit Walker, who Wulf was holding onto at the time).
-They eventually reunite where Danny helps him a second time and secures his freedom.
+Wulf retains a loyal streak and is quick to befriend and trust Danny when he helps him.